 The lightest level of sedation dentistry involves nitrous oxide which allows the patient to be relaxed during the procedure and its effects are completely reversible by the end of the procedure.
 This allows you to return to work or drive home on your own.

 Deeper levels of sedation dentistry require medications that you will take in the office.
 These range from simply taking the “edge off” to not even remembering having any dental work.
 These levels of sedation dentistry require the patient to have a designated driver to and from the office.

-When making your initial appointment at Southview make sure to tell the receptionist that you would like to discuss sedation dentistry in Charlotte NC at your initial appointment.
+When making your initial appointment at Southview make sure to tell the receptionist that you would like to discuss sedation dentistry Charlotte at your initial appointment.

 Why Sedation Dentistry

 Many people feel worry and anxiety correlating with a visit to the dentist because they are afraid that it will hurt.
 In fact, 30 percent of the population avoids the dentist because of this.
 We are quite sympathetic to this, and we understand that there are varying levels of apprehension connected with the dentist’s chair.
 We are proud to provide sedation dentistry Charlotte.
 Our goal is to make you as comfortable as possible, and we are happy to provide what is needed to make each visit a pleasant one.